IfanSnek/BF2VR-Alpha/README.md

 # Using the mod
 ## Installation
 After downloading the latest zip file from the [releases channel](https://discord.com/channels/1046270181313351770/1047182227454300210), you will need to extract the files to some location on your drive.
-Some of the files will need to be moved to the Battlefront instalaltion folder.
-Your file layout should look like this:

-    STAR WARS Battlefront II/
-	 |      ...
-    ├─ starwarsbattlefrontii.exe
-    ├─ openxr_loader.dll
-     |     ...

-    AlphaXYZ/
-    ├─ Launcher.exe
-    ├─ BF2VR.dll
+Read the REAME.txt for more directions.

 Note: Your antivirus may flag my mod, this is only because the injection technique is commonly used by malware to take over certain apps.
 In this case I only use it to take over the game, just to enable VR support.
 As long as you only downloaded the mod from my Discord server, you will be fine.
 You may have to add the AlphaXYZ folder to your antivirus exclusion list.

 ## First time setup